Money jargon A-Z

 This stands for Annual Percentage Rate.
 This tells you the cost of a loan, taking into account the interest you pay, any other charges, and when the payments are due.
 You can use the APR to compare the cost of one loan with another.
-For example, a loan with an APR of 15% is more expensive that one with an APR of 11%.
+For example, a loan with 15% APR of 15% is more expensive than one with 11% APR.

 This stands for Automated Teller Machine.
 This is a machine that pays out cash, or a cash machine.
-To use an ATM, you need a cash card and a personal identification number, which is called a PIN.
+To use an ATM, you need a cash card and a personal identification number (PIN).

 This is the person who has responsibility for administering the process of personal bankruptcy and corporate insolvencies in Scotland.